More about #NeverOK

 Acting as a community helps Keele to be a safe place.
 If you are on a night out, either on campus or further afield, please keep these tips in mind to help you and your friends stay safe and have a great night out:

 - Have a plan: talk with your friends about your plans for a night out before you go out.
 Do you feel like drinking?
-Are you interested in anything in a romantic sense?
 Where do you want to go?
 Having a clear plan ahead of time helps friends look after one another.

 - Go out together: go out as a group and come home as a group; don’t separate and leave your friend(s) behind.
 If you do decide to leave with someone else, check your friends know where you're going and that they have a way of getting home safely before you leave.